ncameiri/ncameiri/README.md

 ## 🚀 About Me

-I started my journey in the **Audiovisual world**, working as a **Lighting Operator**—an area I loved, where I mastered automation for intelligent fixtures like moving heads and other stage systems.

-When the pandemic arrived and events were canceled, my workflow disappeared almost overnight.
-That’s when I spotted a **42 Lisboa** advertisement on the street and instantly felt it was the direction I needed to take.
-The logic and structured thinking used in lighting automation translated perfectly into programming.
+When I was young, I fell in love with the fact that I could programatically automate anything.

-My first exposure to programming came at **17 years old**, experimenting with **Arduino** modules.
-I burned a few boards (🔥😅), but that only fueled my curiosity.
+My first exposure to programming came at 17 years old, experimenting with Arduino modules.
+I burned a few boards (🔥😅), but that only fuelled my curiosity.
 I built real-world projects involving:

 - 🎛️ Light & motor controllers
 - 📟 Small display systems
 - 📡 Bluetooth, IR, radio communication
-- ⚡ Automation tools for everyday problems
+- ⚡-  Automation tools for everyday problems
 I became fascinated by how code could create physical, real-life impact.

-Before joining **42 Lisboa**, I never imagined I could turn this curiosity into a full IT career.
-But through peer-to-peer learning and the intense challenges of the 42 curriculum, I’ve built the confidence and resilience to tackle the complex problems found in modern software engineering.
+I am thankful that I managed to turn this innate curiosity into a full IT career.
+Over the years, I’ve built the confidence and resilience needed to tackle any complex problem found in modern software engineering.

 ---